 The Parker Manatee Rehabilitation Aquarium

 The Parker Manatee Rehabilitation Aquarium holds nearly 60,000 gallons of water, including a medical pool.
 The pool offers both deep and shallow water, allowing the manatees to maintain natural feeding behaviors.
 An exhibit area within the facility helps to educate the public about manatee anatomy and offers above and below water viewing.
-Manatee Care specialists provide presentations about manatee habitat, nutrition and physiology.
+Manatee Care Specialists provide presentations about manatee habitat, nutrition and physiology.
 Working closely with US Fish and Wildlife and critical care hospitals for manatees, the Museum’s Manatee Rehabilitation Aquarium is a second stage rehabilitation facility.
 A second stage facility provides a temporary home for manatees that will be released back into the wild after having received treatment from an acute care hospital.
-The Aquarium has housed 34 manatees as part of the rehabilitation program.
-The facility was the permanent home to Manatee County’s official mascot and the oldest known manatee in the world, Snooty.
+The Aquarium has housed 36 manatees as part of the rehabilitation program.
+The facility was the permanent home to Manatee County’s official mascot and the oldest known manatee in the world, Snooty, who passed away in 2017 at a record-breaking 69 years old.

 Seeing Manatees in the Wild